mamuz/PhpDependencyAnalysis/CONTRIBUTING.md

 ## Workflow

 1. Fork the project
-2. Create a local development Branch for the changes.
+2. Create a local development branch for the changes.
 3. Commit a change and push your local branch to your github fork.
 4. Send a pull-request for your changes to `master`.